ghidora77/GEE_Labs_Website/docs/Lab_04.md

 ![NonLinear Regression](im/Im_04_06.png)

 > **Question 3**: What do you observe when comparing the linear regression to the CART regression?
 Are the prediction values similar?
-If the output for both are similar, does the value seem to match the background imagery?
+Does the value seem to match the background imagery?

 ---